marine-cytometry/marine-cytometry.github.io/content/home.md

 title="Examples of Angular Experiments"
 ) }}

-The MarLux™ cell sorter incorporates Dark Field illumination in a circular layout.
+The MarLux&trade; cell sorter incorporates Dark Field illumination in a circular layout.
-This geometry allows multiple excitation and emission channels (up to five each) at user-selectable angles.
+This geometry allows multiple excitation and emission channels (up to 5 each) at user-selectable angles.
-Because of its flexibility and low background noise, the MarLux is well suited to investigating particles whose properties fall in the Mie scatter domain.
+Because of its flexibility and low background noise, the MarLux is well suited to investigate particles whose properties fall in the Mie scatter domain.

 ## Controlled Environment Sorting

-Many marine organisms are adapted to an oxygen-free environment.
+Many marine organisms are adapted to a low oxygen environment.
-The MarLux&trade; allows live sorting in a controlled atmosphere.
+MarCy's instruments allow live sorting in a controlled atmosphere.

 ## Real-Time Multi-Parameter Classification